malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 The &lt;sample&gt; names for each of these 1000 Genomes runs is the Coriell identifier which is made up of the two letters and five numbers at the start of the file names (e.g., NA11932).
 This is sufficient to add for our read groups with suffixes such as -id and -lib as shown above.
 Here is a more strict explanation of the read groups components:

-* RGID is the group ID.
+* __RGID__ is the group ID.
 This is usually derived from the combination of the sample id and run id, or the SRA/EBI id.
-* RGLB is the group library.
+* __RGLB__ is the group library.
 This will come from your library construction process.
-You may have multiple read groups per library if you did multiple sequencing runs, but you should only have one library per read group.
+You may have multiple read groups per library if you performed multiple sequencing runs, but you should only have one library per read group.
-* RGPL is the platform.
+* __RGPL__ is the platform.
 It is a restricted vocabulary.
 These reads are ILLUMINA.
-* RGPU is the run identifier.
+* __RGPU__ is the run identifier.
 It would normally be the barcode of your flowcell.
 You may have multiple read groups per run, but only one run per read group.
 We will just fake it as &lt;sample&gt;-01.
-* RGSM is the sample name.
+* __RGSM__ is the sample name.
 You can have multiple read groups, libraries, runs, and even platforms per sample, but you can only have one sample per read group.
 (If you are pooling samples without barcoding, there is no way to separate them later, so you should just designate the pool itself as a sample, but downstream analyses like SNP calling will be blind to that knowledge.)

 Lastly, we need to index this BAM, so that programs can randomly access the sorted data without reading the whole file.
 This creates a index file similarly named to the input BAMfile, except with a .bai extension.
-If you rename one the BAM and not the bai or vice versa you will cause problems for programs that expect them to be in sync.
+If you rename the BAM and not the bai or vice versa you will cause problems for programs that expect them to be in sync.

 ```bash
 java -Xmx16g -jar $PICARD_HOME/picard.jar BuildBamIndex INPUT=<bam file>